Buyaki01/react-redux-airbnb-client/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+If you like this project, give it a ⭐️!

 ## Acknowledgments
 - Inspiration: [Dave Gray](https://www.youtube.com/@DaveGrayTeachesCode)